List of Ant & Dec's Saturday Night Takeaway episodes: Series 8 (2008)

 The eighth series aired during late Winter - early Spring 2008, running for six episodes from 16 February to 22 March, and averaging around 7.27 million viewers.
 This series saw the game "Jiggy Bank" being replaced with a new cash prize game entitled "The Mouse Trap".

 For this series' contest between the presenters, the format was modified so that each presenter could be joined by a team of celebrities to help them win games.
 Whoever lost had to nominate a celebrity from their team who would be eliminated from future games.
 Ant's team consisted of: Paul Daniels' wife Debbie McGee; actress and singer & Doctor Who actor Bonnie Langford; dancer Wayne Sleep; Jason "J" Brown from Five; and ex-Steps member Lee Latchford-Evans (due to "personal reasons" Ant's initial choice of Lee Ryan from Blue could not take part as planned).
 Dec's team consisted of: magician Paul Daniels; singer Sonia; The X Factor contestant Chico Slimani; TV presenter Melinda Messenger; and former footballer Lee Sharpe.
-The contest between the teams ended on a draw of 3-3, leading to a tie-breaker game of a basketball shoot-out to be held in the final episode to determine the winner.
+The contest between the teams ended on a draw of 3-3, leading to a tiebreaker game of a basketball shoot-out to be held in the final episode to determine the winner.
 For this game, each presenter nominated a team member to play it, and was won by Dec's team, leading to the presenter winning this series' contest as a result.
 Sponsorship: Birds Eye.